 Once you’ve decided on the markets you want to enter, you’ll need to determine how strong the market opportunity actually is.

-There are a number of simple things that might not mean anything in your home country, but can have a big impact in a new one.
-Even down to your brand colours – do they mean the same thing in your new international market.
+There are a number of simple things that might not mean anything in your home country but can have a big impact in a new one.
+For example, you have to consider the details down to your brand colours, since certain colours or colour combinations may offend people in your new international market.

-Translation and localization
+2. Maximizing Translation and Localization

 At Weglot, automated translation is something we’re passionate about.